Claudia Mummery-Walker: International career

-Walker has represented England on the under-17, under-19 and under-23 national teams.
+Mummery-Walker represented England with the under-17, under-19 and under-23 national teams.
 She captained the under-19 national team during the first game of the 2014 UEFA Championship, scoring the only goal for England in the tournament.
 In 2017, she competed with the under-23 national team at the 2017 Nordic Tournament.
-Walker scored two goals in the opening match against Sweden and England would go on to win the tournament.
+Mummery-Walker scored two goals in the opening match against Sweden and England would go on to win the tournament.

+Personal life

+In October 2025, Mummery-Walker married her partner, Georgina.
+Since January 2026, she has been known by her married name.